Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Due to the constraints of the Internet speed, it takes a long time to back up or retrieve a large amount of data.

-The backup process also strains your Internet connection's upload pipe.
-So, it's not ideal for those with a slow Internet connection.
+The backup process also strains your Internet connection’s upload pipe, making it not ideal for slow Internet connections.

 And finally, using an online service means you will, for the most part, have to surrender your privacy, and your data is susceptible to hacking.